margaretmf/margaretmf.github.io/poetry.md

 trust, love, and joy in the depths of my soul, goodness that is greater than evil and a light that embraces everything through all the Earth.

+## The Freerider ##
+She's a woman who can stand on her own two feet.
+She knows how to straddle a horse alone block and tackle like a true innovator and gain dominion over her heart.
+She may have made mistakes in the past but there's a golden light in her heart
+Freed from the chains of the opinions of people and the internalized oppressor.
+So much freedom is there for her ahead.
+There's a gigantic frontier of possibilities and internal peace.
+She's a lover of knowledge, and true education with a home full of books.
+She has a heart for people that forgives and sings.
+A true woman she is, expressing ladylike qualities and poise.

 ## Our Country ##
 Everyone in our country are like stars shining on the American flag